anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 ![](/assets/nn1.png)

-Each edge shows our weights (parameter 1 and 2), and we add bias (parameter) 3 at the output layer.
+Each edge shows our weights (parameters 1 and 2), and we add bias (parameter) 3 at the output layer.

 To increase the capabilities of our network, we will simply add a hidden layer.
 So it will look like: